Admin9705/Docker-Wordpress-Upload-Fix/README.md

 - Look for your Wordpress Container
 - Click - Restart
 - You will now be able to upload themes that exceed 2MB

+Note: to go back to the Wiki, click http://wiki.plexguide.com